Browse Recipes › Chinese Fried Rice — Chow Fan (Chaufa)

 Finishing

-• sesame oil (optional, for finishing) opcional
+• drops sesame oil (optional, for finishing) optional

 Liquid